What credit score do you need for a construction loan?

 • Building rental properties or commercial assets

-How Credit Score Impacts Your Construction Loan
+What Is How Credit Score Impacts Your Construction Loan?

 Your credit score affects more than just approval odds.
 It influences every aspect of your construction financing.